SAP keeps outlook as new services accelerate

 HELSINKI Finnish mobile game startup Next Games is planning to list its shares on the Helsinki bourse, it said on Monday.

-FRANKFURT SAP (SAPG.DE) kept its full-year outlook and said on Tuesday it continued to draw clients to its new cloud-based services in an uncertain economic environment, with all its regions posting revenue growth in the second quarter.
+FRANKFURT SAP kept its full-year outlook on Tuesday amid an uncertain economic environment as it continued to draw clients, especially from the financial industry and the retail sector, to its new cloud-based services.

 It also expects cloud computing firm SuccessFactors, which it bought for $3.4 billion earlier this year, to contribute to an increase in full-year revenue from software and software-related services of between 10 and 12 percent.